What grease should I use for my car - top tips & advice

 Multipurpose greases, promoted as 'complex' types, mean that the thickener is more heavy-duty, which tends to give superior high-temperature qualities, especially if lithium is added.
 Therefore, you might wish to consider a complex grease for wheel bearings.
 The addition of calcium enhances water resistance, making it a superior choice for taper boat trailer wheel bearings, for instance, compared with 'standard' multipurpose grease.

-What is copper grease?
+What is copper grease used for?

 Copper grease is an anti-seize product.
 While its clay-based thickener bestows it with very high-temperature resistance, it is a poor lubricant.
 Misinformed DIYers and even professional mechanics still slather copper grease over brake friction components to aid lubrication but are unaware that copper grease damages rubber